 Often, these scams use a combination of sales tactics, half-truths, lies, and potential consequences associated with ignoring the scammer’s assistance.
 When a scammer calls, they’ll claim to be a support technician, then try to trick you into believing that your computer is infected with malware.

 Once you’re feeling uncertain, the sales pitch begins – the scammer will try to convince you to:

 If you fall victim to the scam, you’re going to end up paying for worthless “assistance” or malicious software, and the scammer will potentially install malware on your computer while they’re accessing it remotely.

-If You Receive a Suspicious Phone Call – Please Contact Our Team of New England IT Support Experts Immediately!
+If You Receive a Suspicious Phone Call – Please Contact Our Team of IT Support Experts Immediately!